Circle With A Slash Through It

 Origins and Early Uses

 The exact origins of the circle with a slash through it are difficult to pinpoint, but the concept of using a circle to denote inclusion or completion dates back to ancient times.
-Cultures worldwide have used circles to represent wholeness, unity, and cycles.
+And cultures worldwide have used circles to represent wholeness, unity, and cycles.
 The addition of a slash, however, introduces the element of negation or prohibition.

 Standardization and Modern Adoption

 The standardization of the circle with a slash through it as a universal prohibition symbol is largely attributed to the efforts of international standardization organizations, such as the International Organization for Standardization (ISO).
-In the mid-20th century, as international travel and trade increased, the need for universally understood symbols became paramount.
+In the mid-20th century, as international travel and trade increased, the need for universally understood symbols became key.

 Psychological Impact and Effectiveness